robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-07-12 15:22:57 UTC
+**Last Updated:** 2025-07-12 15:45:22 UTC

 **Status:** Maintenance
-**Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
+**Reason:** The panda cam is currently undergoing scheduled maintenance, which has temporarily taken the feed offline.
-**Recommendation:** Visitors should check back later; the live feed is temporarily unavailable but expected to return soon.
+**Recommendation:** Visitors should check back later; the webcam is expected to be available again after maintenance is completed.
-**Technical Note:** The status image indicates a gray background with red text stating \
+**Technical Note:** The status image indicates a grey background with red text stating \

 ---